zhangyunhao116/pgoproxy/README.md

 # pgoproxy
-for personal use only
+for test only.

-Changes:
+Changes(forked from goproxy/goproxy):

 - Remove sumdb_client_ops.go:load() some extra logic, which use proxy as sumdb even if the GOSUMDB is not empty.
 - Modify cacher/disk.go, and remove the rest of cacher.